 Hospitals: We’re bringing life-saving medical care to a catchment area of over 10- million children in East Africa.

-- Built public children’s hospital (only 2nd on the African continent) – today running at full capacity.
+- Built public children’s hospital (only 2nd in Sub-Saharan Africa) – today running at full capacity.

 - An accredited Teaching Hospital, with ISO 9001:2008 certification.